mitsuba-renderer/drjit/docs/reference.rst

       :py:func:`drjit.while_loop` to run the loop body twice instead of just once.

       This flag is enabled by default.
-Note that it is only effective in combination with  :py:attr:`SymbolicLoops`.
+Note that it is only meaningful in combination with  :py:attr:`SymbolicLoops`.

+   .. autoattribute:: SymbolicConditionals
+      :annotation:

+      ..
+For Sphinx-related technical reasons, the below comment is replicated in docstr.h.
+Please keep the two in sync when making changes.

+      Dr.Jit provides two main ways of compiling conditionals involving Dr.Jit arrays.

+      1. **Symbolic mode** (the default): Dr.Jit captures the computation performed by the ``True`` and ``False`` branches and generates an equivalent branch in the generated kernel.
+Symbolic mode preserves the control flow structure of the original program by replicating it within Dr.Jit's intermediate representation.

+      2. **Evaluated mode**: Dr.Jit always executes both branches and blends their outputs.

+      A separate section about :ref:`symbolic and evaluated modes <sym-eval>` discusses these two options in detail.

+      Symbolic conditionals are *enabled* by default.

    .. autoattribute:: ForceOptiX
       :annotation: